cvadityaflipkart/hoverfly-java/docs/pages/corefunctionality/configuration.rst

 Logging
 -------
-Hoverfly logs to SLF4J by default, meaning that you can control log level using standard logging configuration.
-Here is an example ``logback.xml`` that set
+Hoverfly logs to SLF4J by default, meaning that you have control of Hoverfly logs using JAVA logging framework.
-Hoverfly log level to WARN:
+Here is an example ``logback.xml`` that directs Hoverfly WARN logs to the console:

 .. code-block:: xml